 Dr. Reilly was recently interviewed by Santa Fe's KSFR station regarding his talk for the "Crossing Global Frontiers" lecture series.
 His lecture, titled "The Spiro Archaeological Site: Travels on the Path of Souls," focused on Caddoan findings near Spiro, Oklahoma.
-You can listen to the interview here.
+You can listen to the interview on KSFR.

 Tomography for Scientific Advancement (ToScA) held its first North American conference at the University of Texas in Austin this month.
 Devora Gleiber presented a paper entitled "The use of industrial CT in forensic anthropology" (Cunningham, Wescott, Gleiber, Christensen, & Smith), and also presented a poster on her master's thesis research entitled "The effect of mobility impairment on femoral trabecular and cortical bone structure" (Gleiber & Wescott).
 Additionally, Devora Gleiber and Dr. Deborah Cunningham presented a poster entitled "Variation in the trabecular structure of the proximal tibia between obese and non-obese individuals" (Gleiber, Cunningham, Skipper, & Wescott).
 The conference was incredibly interesting and informative, and Devora and Deborah enjoyed exploring new collaborative opportunities with colleagues.
-Read the program of the ToScA conference here.
+The conference program can be viewed from ToScA.